 Driving Licence Categories

 After you have obtained a full driving licence, you may decide to upgrade your entitlement so you can drive other vehicles professionally for work.
-For example, if you will be driving a bus, coach or lorry commercially, you must complete your Driver CPC to gain a Driver Qualification Card (DQC).
+For example, if you will be driving a bus, coach or lorry commercially, you must complete your Initial Driver CPC to gain a Driver Qualification Card (DQC).
 The different categories include:

 How to Get an HGV Licence